 legacy@netivotshalom.org

-The Education Committee represents a cross-section of the congregation’s stakeholders in youth and family programming and education and serves as a liaison between the Youth and Family Education Director (YFED) and the Congregation.
+The Education Committee represents a cross-section of the congregation’s stakeholders in youth and family programming and education and serves as a liaison between the Youth and Family Programming Coordinator and the congregation.
 The committee acts as a sounding board and brainstorming group for developing program ideas.
-They help evaluate priorities and support the YFED in areas such as family engagement, recruitment, curriculum assessment, communications, event calendar, budget, and ritual life practice.
+They help evaluate priorities and support the Coordinator in areas such as family engagement, recruitment, curriculum assessment, communications, event calendar, budget, and ritual life practice.
 The committee also supports fundraising efforts, as well as the implementation of youth and family events.

 Chair